In Italian: Palermo (Sicilia)

-Palermo has pretty much spruced up!
-Where chaos and traffic once reigned, a pretty pedestrian street has sprung up in Palermo’s Old City.
+Palermo has pretty much spruced up and has a lot of great sights to see and things to do.
+Where chaos and traffic once reigned, a beautiful pedestrian street has sprung up in Palermo’s Old City.
 The status as Italy’s European Capital of Culture 2018 has contributed significantly to the embellishment of Sicily’s capital.
-It is a beautiful city at the sea that can be explored on a long weekend or be the starting point for a road trip through Sicily and an excursion to the Aelian Islands.
+It is a beautiful city at the sea that can be explored on a long weekend or be the starting point for a road trip through Sicily and an excursion to the Aeolian Islands.

 The Palatine Chapel, with its beautiful golden mosaics, is particularly well known.
 Thanks to the financial support of the German art patron Reinhold Würth, the Arab-Byzantine court chapel of King Roger in the Norman Palace has shone in the golden glow again since 2008.